OffchainLabs/l1-l3-teleport-contracts/README.md

 ### Teleportation Flow

 There are two ways to bridge ERC20 tokens from L1 to L3.
 Through the L1 `Teleporter` contract, or using a relayer on L2.
-Both routes work similarly, sending tokens to a precomputed single use `L2Forwarder` and creating/calling the `L2Forwarder` to send the tokens up to L3.
+Both routes work similarly, sending tokens to a precomputed personal `L2Forwarder` and creating/calling the `L2Forwarder` to send the tokens up to L3.

 When using the `Teleporter`, 2 L1 -> L2 retryables will be created: one bridging tokens and one calling the forwarder.